 Redeemer Prayer: select Mondays at 7:30pm, location 2034 Maple Ave. – pray for campus, your friends, or your own needs, or anything else!
-Contact Joyce at email@example.com for more info.
+Contact Michael at email@example.com for more info.

-Redeemer Lunch: Wednesdays 12-2pm, Norris Ground Floor North – Join us for lunch in between classes to relax, chat, and laugh (we grab a table near the food court exit or outside if it’s beautiful).
+Redeemer Lunch: Wednesdays 12-2pm, Norris Ground Floor North – Join us for lunch in between classes to relax, chat, and laugh (we grab a table near the food court exit or outside if it’s beautiful out).

 Nursing Home Church: Saturday 1:15pm at Mather Pavilion (820 Foster Street).
 Join NU students as we lead a worship service for the residents of a local nursing home.